edersoncorbari/movie-rec/README.md

 }
 ```

-The model uses the Alternating Least Squares (ALS) algorithm.
+The model uses the Alternating Least Squares (*ALS*) algorithm.
 This setting controls forecasts and is linked with how much and what kind of data we have.
+Check more: [Spark Collaborative Filtering](https://spark.apache.org/docs/2.2.0/ml-collaborative-filtering.html)

 #### 7. References